jonathan-norris/jonathan-norris.github.io/research/_posts/2020-5-5-Publications.md

 date: 2020-5-5
 ---

 The Skill Development of the Children of Immigrants.
-Economics of Education Review 78 (2020): 102036. (with <a href="https://sites.google.com/view/mariehull/home" style="font-weight:bold;color:darkGray">Marie Hull</a>)
+Economics of Education Review 78 (2020): 102036. (with <a href="https://sites.google.com/view/mariehull/home" style="font-weight:bold;color:black">Marie Hull</a>)

 <details>
 	<summary><b>Abstract </b></summary>